Xd-pro/bds-discord-link/README.md

 Install python from the Microsoft store page that pops up

 Move your BDS server to a folder named bds, in the same folder as main.py

+Type ```pip install discord.py```

 ![image](https://user-images.githubusercontent.com/62808970/111223661-58d7d480-85d5-11eb-8f30-2757dfef3643.png)